-WHEREAS, the City Council wishes to adopt the amended Investment Policy, as well as repeal the previously adopted ordinance which established the investment policy of the City.
+WHEREAS, the City Council wishes to re-adopt the amended Investment Policy as a previously adopted in Ordinance #2017-06, which established the investment policy of the City.

-NOW THEREFORE BE IT ORDAINED BY THE CITY COUNCIL OF THE CITY OF DORAL, FLORIDA, AS FOLLOWS:
+NOW, THEREFORE, BE IT ORDAINED BY THE MAYOR AND CITY COUNCIL OF THE CITY OF DORAL, FLORIDA, AS FOLLOWS:

 Section 1 Recitals.
-The foregoing recitals are confirmed, adopted, and incorporated herein by this reference.
+The foregoing recitals are true, correct, and incorporated herein by this reference as legislative findings and the intent and purpose of the City Council of the City of Doral.

 Section 2.
 Amended Investment Policy.
-The amended Investment Policy, which is attached hereto as Exhibit "A" and fully incorporated herein by this reference, is hereby approved.
+The City Council hereby adopts the amended Investment Policy, which is attached hereto as Exhibit "A" and fully incorporated herein and made a part hereof by this reference.